Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr Healey said the command, which will be included in the Government 's Strategic Defence Review (SDR) published on Monday, would set a "new standard" in defence.

-Earlier at the British Army's Cyber Command, Mr Healey said: "We are under increasing, daily attacks, and this is the nerve centre of the British Army, helping us defend against these attacks.
+Earlier at the British Army's Cyber Command, Mr Healey said: "We are under increasing daily attacks, and this is the nerve centre of the British Army, helping us defend against these attacks.
 The keyboard has become a weapon of war."

-Mr Healey added that the SDR had acknowledged that the war in Ukraine had demonstrated that “the winners will not only be better equipped and better trained, but also better connected and able to innovate ahead of their adversaries.
+Mr Healey added that the SDR had acknowledged that the war in Ukraine had demonstrated that “the winners will not only be better equipped and better trained, but also better connected and also able to innovate ahead of their adversaries.
 That is exactly what our new cyber command will allow us to do.”

 Cyber warfare 'on the rise'